puppetlabs/puppet-docs/source/hiera/2.0/command_line.markdown

 ### Inventory Service

-If your puppet master is connected to a PuppetDB server (or has the older ActiveRecord inventory service enabled), you can get Hiera lookups using the actual facts reported by an actual puppet agent node.
+If your Puppet master is connected to a PuppetDB server (or has the older ActiveRecord inventory service enabled), you can get Hiera lookups using the actual facts reported by an actual Puppet agent.
 This goes through Puppet's [inventory service](/guides/inventory_service.html) API.

 To do this, use the `-i` or `--inventory_service` flag and give it the name of a Puppet node as an argument:

     $ hiera ntp_server -i balancer01.example.com

-> #### Note: Known Bug With Puppet 3.x
->
-> In Hiera 1.3 and earlier, inventory lookups will fail when Puppet 3.x is present.
-This is a bug in Hiera, which will be fixed in a future release.

 #### Allowing Lookups on the Puppet Master

 [authconf]: /guides/rest_auth_conf.html

-Before you can do Hiera lookups via the inventory, you'll need to enable access in [the puppet master's `auth.conf` file.][authconf]
+Before you can do Hiera lookups via the inventory, you'll need to enable access in [the Puppet master's `auth.conf` file.][authconf]
 You must ensure that the node you will be doing lookups from can call the `find` method on the `/facts` path.
 This will probably look something like this:

     path  /facts
     method find, search
     auth yes
     allow pe-internal-dashboard, puppet.example.com

-When choosing the name and certificate to use when contacting the puppet master, Hiera uses the existing puppet.conf and agent certificate on the node.
+When choosing the name and certificate to use when contacting the Puppet master, Hiera uses the existing puppet.conf and agent certificate on the node.
 If you are running as root, it will impersonate the agent node you are running on; if you are running as another user, it will use configuration and credentials in `~/.puppet/` instead.

 To run as a different user, you may need to request a separate certificate, since the master won't sign two certificates with the same certname.
 To do this: